JetJacobs/myShell/Readme.md

     Additionally you may run with
         1) make
         2) ./myshell.o
-    Running with input and output files
+    Running with a batchfile
         1) make
-        2) ./myshell.o "inputname" "outputname
+        2) ./myshell.o "inputname"
         Substituting the values in quotes with the expected values

 ## Testing